 After all your updates to your original post, is the meta description still up-to-date?
 Maybe it needs a little refresh as well.
 Maybe it can be written a little bit better?
 While a meta-description itself doesn’t help in ranking, it sure does help in the clickthrough rate of your content.

 And a piece of content at position seven that gets more clicks than a post of content at position three in Google sure is a sign for Google that maybe your article needs to go up higher a little bit.

 When updating your post, you might get carried away a little bit, and you start changing things that should be kept the same.
 So to make sure you don’t hurt your ranking, there is one item that you SHOULD NEVER change; the web address or URL of the post.

 If other websites are linking to the original post, you will break those links.
 This will give a bad experience to the readers of that content, but even worse for you, you will lose whatever authority and ranking these websites were passing on to you.

 Getting traffic to your content can be a time bomb.
 Even if you created the best piece of content ever four years ago, and the content is still relevant for your business and your customers today, when a reader comes to your website and sees “Published Oct.
 21 2015” they will still think the content is outdated.
 The reader will immediately devaluate your content (even more so for queries that change more frequently)

-The best way to prevent this is by making a small change in your WordPress theme (or template of your website if you’re not using WordPress).
-Change the “Published date” to “Last updated: date“.
+The best way to prevent this is by making a small change in your WordPress theme (or website template if you’re not using WordPress).
+Change the “Published date” to “Last updated: date.”
 Not sure how to do this?
 WPBeginner has a great article that will help you set it up quickly.

-What to do after you updated your old blog post?
+What to do after you update your old blog post?